hliutongco/jekyll-now/_posts/2017-12-22-intro-object-oriented-programming.md

+---
+layout: post
-title: Super Simple Intro to Object Oriented Programming
+title: Super simple intro to object oriented programming
+excerpt_separator: <!--more-->
+---

 So let's say that you've decided to flex your programming abilities by making a series of simple games.
 Let's also say that you decided to make these games using Ruby, because why not?